nlarn/nlarn/README.md

 ## Game configuration

 You can predefine some settings in the file `nlarn.ini`.
-You can find a sample file in the installation directory; copy and rename it to the directory specific to your operating system.
-The game looks for `nlarn.ini` in the directory `~/.nlarn` on Linux, BSD and MacOS X or `%LOCALAPPDATA%\nlarn` on Windows.
+The game writes a default `nlarn.ini` to the directory `~/.nlarn` on Linux, BSD and macOS, or to the folder `%LOCALAPPDATA%\nlarn` on Windows, when this file doesn't exist.
+Comments above the individual setting explain the possible settings.

 ## Heritage